hippo00/DBA-Education/public/markdown/BussinessProcessManager/GeneralBPM/TestEnvironments.md

 ## Test Environments for Training

 You can use the following resources to create test environments for learning or for case testing, but do not copy or import any client data into these enviornments.
-For handling cases with client information, use Salesforce and Castle systems.
+For handling cases with client information, use Salesforce and Castle.

 ### Blue Demos